What is quid pro quo sexual harassment?

 - Provide employee trainings on company sexual harassment policies, including trainings for supervisors so they know disciplinary action will be taken if they violate the policy.

-These are just a few of the many things that companies can do to encourage a healthy working environment for all employees; not to mention prevent harassment before it's too late.
+These are just a few of the many things that companies can do to encourage a healthy working environment for all employees; not to mention prevent harassment (or cyber security deception and any form of bribery for that matter) before it's too late.

 Staying compliant with Title VII of the Civil Rights Act